PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 You'll see some teams using a term of endearment for Support Hero, examples being "Infra Hero" or… "Luigi".
 Don't ask – we don't know.

-Our Support Engineers, in [the Support team](/teams/support) triage tickets for the Product Analytics, Web Analytics, Data Warehouse, CDP, Replay, and Feature Success teams, due to the high volume of tickets those teams get.
+Our Support Engineers, in [the Support team](/teams/support) triage tickets for the Product Analytics, Web Analytics, Data Warehouse, CDP, Replay, Experiments, Feature Flags, and Survey teams, due to the high volume of tickets those teams get.
 They will resolve tickets if possible, and escalate to the engineering team responsible if they need further help.

 ## When is my turn?